Average Curvature FISTA for Nonconvex Smooth Composite Optimization Problems: AC-FISTA and the main result

 We now state the main result of the paper which describes how fast one of the iterates $y_1^g,\ldots,y_k^g$ approaches the stationary condition $0 \in \nabla f(y)+\partial h(y)$.
 Its main conclusion assumes the following condition.

 {\bf Condition A:} There exist $ k_0 \in \NN_+ $ such that $ |{\cal B}_k| \le k/3 $ for every $ k\ge k_0 $ where

-Conditions which validate Condition A will be discussed later on.
-It is worth noting that the factor $1/3$ in the above condition is not particularly important for our analysis to hold.
+It is worth noting that the factor $1/3$ in Condition A is not particularly important for our analysis to hold.
 Even though this factor can be replaced by any scalar less than one, we have chosen a specific value for it in order to keep the number of constants used in our analysis small.